itoroukpe/Kubernetes/README.md

 # Introduction to Kubernetes:
 - ## Overview of Kubernetes architecture
+Kubernetes is a container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+At a high level, the Kubernetes architecture consists of a control plane and a set of worker nodes.

+The control plane is responsible for managing the overall state of the Kubernetes cluster.
+It includes several components:

+- etcd: A distributed key-value store that stores the configuration and state of the Kubernetes cluster.

+- kube-apiserver: The front-end API server that provides a RESTful API to the Kubernetes control plane.
+It validates and configures data for the API objects, and also serves as the gateway to the etcd datastore.

+- kube-controller-manager: A set of controllers that manage the overall state of the cluster by reconciling the desired state with the actual state of the cluster.
+Examples of controllers include the node controller, which monitors the health of nodes, and the replica set controller, which ensures that the correct number of replicas of a pod are running.

+- kube-scheduler: The component that schedules pods to run on the worker nodes.
+It takes into account factors such as resource requirements, node capacity, and affinity/anti-affinity rules.

+The worker nodes are responsible for running the containerized applications.
+They include several components:

+- kubelet: The primary node agent that communicates with the kube-apiserver to receive instructions on what pods to run and how to configure them.
+It is responsible for running the containers and reporting back to the kube-apiserver on their status.

+- kube-proxy: A network proxy that runs on each node and forwards traffic to the appropriate pod.
+It also implements the Kubernetes service concept, which provides a stable IP address and DNS name for a set of pods.

+- Container runtime: The software responsible for running the containers, such as Docker or containerd.

+In addition to these core components, Kubernetes supports a wide range of add-ons and extensions, such as the Kubernetes Dashboard for monitoring and managing the cluster, and the Prometheus monitoring system for collecting and analyzing metrics.

 - ## Kubernetes vs traditional infrastructure management
 - ## Installation and setup of Kubernetes cluster
 # Kubernetes Components: